Sarah Harper Keynote Speaker

 - Founder and Director of the Oxford Institute of Population Ageing, the world’s first institute dedicated to global population ageing

 - Author of "How Population will Transform our World"

-Professor Sarah Harper is one of the world’s leading authorities on global demographic trends and their economic, political and social impact.
+Professor Sarah Harper is one of the world’s leading authorities and speakers on global demographic trends and their economic, political and social impact.

 She is Professor of Gerontology at the University of Oxford, Director of the Oxford Institute of Population Ageing, which she founded in 1997, and Senior Research Fellow at Nuffield College.
 Sarah’s research addresses demographic change with a particular interest in Europe, Asia and Africa.
 In the 2018 Queen’s Birthday Honours List, Sarah was appointed Commander of the British Empire for her services to the science of demography.